Prism bases are equal to regular squares.

 The dimensions of the prism can be expressed in terms of side length a and height h.

-The total surface area of the prism is equal to the sum of the area of its lateral surface and the doubled area of base.
+The prism total surface area is equal to its lateral surface area and the base's doubled area.

-The volume of a prism is equal to the product of its height and the area of the base.
+The volume of a prism is equal to the product of its height and base area.

 The regular quadrangular prism can be inscribed into the cylinder.